fuse-open/docs/articles/tutorial-models/navigation-and-routing.md

 </App>
 ```

-[callout info]
-By convention, we name the templates the same as the class names when used in a navigation context. _Why_, will become apparent in the next section.
+> [callout_info] By convention, we name the templates the same as the class names when used in a navigation context. _Why_, will become apparent in the next section.
-[/callout]

 Basically, what each of these attributes says is that for a given _key_ (`HomePage` and `EditHikePage` in this case), we want the @Navigator to instantiate the associated class.
 So, if the @Navigator is asked to navigate to `HomePage`, it will instantiate a `HomePage` instance (if it hasn't already) and navigate there.
 Similarly, when asked to navigate to `EditHikePage`, it will instantiate an `EditHikePage` instance (if it hasn't already) and navigate to that instead.
 We can add any amount of templates we want, given that each of the keys is _unique_ (if they weren't, the @Navigator wouldn't know which template to use for a given key).